(Not to be confused with Riiverse.)

 Screenshot of the home page of social.rverse.club.

 In November of 2022, an official Fediverse instance for rverse was released in response to the changes to Twitter after business magnate Elon Musk's acquisition of it.
-An invitation code is needed to sign up.
+An invitation code was needed to sign up.
+The instance has since shut down.

-rv3 is a new version of rverse that is currently in development.
+rv3 was a new version of rverse that was in development.
 Development for rv3 began in March of 2023.
 On March 27, 2023, rverse developer Atom made a blog post about the beginning of rv3 development.
 In the blog post, Atom discusses development goals for rv3, which are related to fixing problems of the current version of rverse, rv2.
 Goals for rv3's development included improved APIs and "state-of-the-art authentication".
+Its current status is unknown, but it is likely that the project has been scrapped since the current version of rverse shut down.